-- a.
-Assistance in identifying and resolving the issue should first be sought from the CI.
+- Assistance in identifying and resolving the issue should first be sought from the CI.
 This applies even in situations in which the issue is perceived to be a "personality conflict" between the CI and student.
 If discussing the issue with the CI directly does not lead to a resolution, the student is encouraged to consult with the SCCE or AD. - b.
 Students, CIs, and SCCEs are encouraged to contact the AD at any time during this process.
 The AD can serve as an impartial third party who can serve as a mediator.
 If necessary, a site visit will be arranged with the individuals involved.
-In most cases, issues can be resolved either through mediation or via implementation of an Action Plan that is mutually agreed upon by the clinical site
+In most cases, issues can be resolved either through mediation or via implementation of an Action Plan that is mutually agreed upon by the clinical site c.
+If a student does not successfully complete the Action Plan, the Cl and/or SCCE can request termination of the experience.
+The AD will then meet with the student to discuss remediation and reassignment.

-- (CI and/or SCCE) and the AD.
+(CI and/or SCCE) and the AD.
 The AD will support the CI/SCCE and student in outlining clear behavioral objectives.
-Appropriate records will be maintained for all student or CI concerns. - c.
-If a student does not successfully complete the Action Plan, the CI and/or SCCE can request termination of the experience.
-The AD will then meet with the student to discuss remediation and reassignment.
+Appropriate records will be maintained for all student or CI concerns.